-Spring.
-3(3-0) P: CEP 844 and CEP 845 and CEP 854 R: Open to graduate students in the Department of Counseling, Educational Psychology, and Special Education and open to lifelong graduate students in the College of Education.
+Fall.
+3(3-0) P: CEP 844 and CEP 845 and CEP 854 R: Open to graduate students in the Department of Counseling, Educational Psychology, and Special Education.

 Applications of verbal behavior to language and literacy instruction for students with disabilities.